 Appendix C of the General Permit describes the parameters to be tested, analytical test methods required, methods of collection, event types and frequency of sample collection.
-Because there are less than six application events in a year, the sampling events will equal the number of application events.
+Because there are less than six application events in a year, the sampling events will equal the number of application events for non-glyphosate applications.
+For pesticide products with the active ingredient of glyphosate, only one set of background, event, and post-event samples will be taken (Table 1).
 The ITP indicates two initial treatments, November 2021 and November 2022 to expose sand bar habitats.
 More treatments may be applied as needed in following years.
 A summary of the visual, physical and chemical monitoring requirements is presented in Table 1.